spruceid/mobile-sdk-rs/README.md

 > You will need `cargo-swift` which you can install with `cargo install cargo-swift`.

 ## Test
-In order to run the tests you'll need to download a copy of JNA
+In order to run the tests you'll need to [install the kotlin compiler](https://kotlinlang.org/docs/command-line.html) and download a copy of JNA

 ```
 wget https://repo1.maven.org/maven2/net/java/dev/jna/jna/5.14.0/jna-5.14.0.jar